-Choosing from a wide variety of academic options, students can tailor their studies to focus on their own interest areas—from ancient religions or computer programming to environmental science or Japanese.
+Choosing from a wide variety of academic options, students can tailor their studies to focus on their own interest areas — from ancient religions or computer programming to environmental science or Japanese.
 They can tackle gender questions in the women's studies program or explore new traditions through multicultural studies.
-By taking courses that complement their work in the English literature degree program, our students enhance their knowledge base and develop practical skills that lead to career success.
+By taking courses that complement their work in the English degree program, our students enhance their knowledge base and develop practical skills that lead to career success.

 Graduate student at Brandeis University; recipient of internship with Anita Hill, professor of social policy, law, and women's studies